veit/python-basics-tutorial/docs/test/doctest.rst

 Doctest
 =======

-The Python module :doc:`doctest <python3:library/doctest>` checks whether the tests specified in a docstring are fulfilled.
+The Python module :doc:`doctest <python3:library/doctest>` checks whether tests in a docstring or in another text file are fulfilled.

 #.
 In :download:`arithmetic.py` you can add the following docstring: